 The SFMTA will provide additional train service of Metro “ballpark shuttles” to the existing N Judah and T Third service to the ballpark.

 The additional service will begin two hours prior to the game and will continue until approximately 20 minutes after the start of the game.

 Muni Ticket Sales

-Customers may also purchase round trip Muni transfer tickets at the Embarcadero Station Muni Faregate east entrance three hours prior to the start time of the concert.
+Baseball fans transferring from BART may purchase round trip Muni transfer tickets at the Embarcadero Station two and a half hours prior to the start time of the game.

 Transfers will be valid for up to two hours after the end of event.

-Temporary taxi stands for the event will be in place from 6 p.m. until midnight at the following locations:
+Temporary taxi stands for the event will be in place at the following locations:

 - East side of 2nd Street between King and Townsend streets, 7 spaces

 - West side of 2nd street between King and Townsend streets, 2 spaces